sasha rudensky's photographs document the new culture rising in a new eastern europe

-One artist leading the charge is Sasha Rudensky.
-Russia-born, America-raised, for Rudensky, photography is a way of retaining a connection to her heritage, examining, in her words, "the loss of Soviet ideology and the culture that has emerged to fill that void".
+One artist leading the charge is Russia-born, America-raised Sasha Rudensky.
+For Rudensky, photography is a way of retaining a connection to her heritage, examining, in her words, "the loss of Soviet ideology and the culture that has emerged to fill that void."
 In Tinsel and Blue, a series of images shot between 2009 and 2015 in Russia and Ukraine, Rudensky delves into the relationship between truth and illusion, aspiration and frustration, as well as the myriad problems of self that come with it.
-With her work currently on show at the Calvert 22 Foundation in London until 18 December, we speak to the photographer about the series, and broadening perceptions of the East one image at a time.
+With her work currently on show at the Calvert 22 Foundation in London until December 18, we speak to the photographer about the series, and broadening perceptions of the East one image at a time.

 In Tinsel and Blue I was interested in examining a larger sociological question concerning the vacuum created by the loss of Soviet ideology and the culture that has emerged to fill that void.
-In other words, what has shaped and come to characterise the generation that came of age during the upheaval of the 90s and the strident capitalism of 00s?
+In other words, what has shaped and come to characterize the generation that came of age during the upheaval of the 90s and the strident capitalism of 00s?
 The photographs don't offer a definitive answer, but the title frames the central issue: the space between façade and interior, offering that up as a possible clue.
-The opposition of words and associative meanings speak to a contradiction between private life and public persona -- as presented through décor, costume, and architectural settings -- revealing a fissure between a veneer of glamour and the melancholy of unfulfilled fantasy.
-I like the ambiguity of both terms: tinsel is shiny, but cheap; blue is a colour, but also a state of mind.
-When writing about my work one reviewer astutely referenced Goethe's Theory of Colours, where Blue "is said to disturb, rather than enliven".
+The opposition of words and associative meanings speak to a contradiction between private life and public persona — as presented through décor, costume, and architectural settings — revealing a fissure between a veneer of glamour and the melancholy of unfulfilled fantasy.
+I like the ambiguity of both terms: tinsel is shiny, but cheap.
+Blue is a color, but also a state of mind.
+When writing about my work one reviewer astutely referenced Goethe's Theory of Colors, where Blue "is said to disturb, rather than enliven."
 I like that interpretation.

 How would you define your style of photography?